LidorFadida/CalculatorKt/README.md

 # CalculatorKt
-Basic calculator application written in Kotlin implementing MVC pattern. soon ill be posting sientific calculations features in landscape device mode (when rotating). still need to handle the +/- operator to prefom a task.
+Basic calculator application written in Kotlin implementing MVC pattern. soon ill be posting scientific calculations features in landscape device mode (when rotating). still need to handle the +/- operator to prefom a task.
 App using the Expression library : dependencies * implementation 'net.objecthunter:exp4j:$version' *
 to preform any Arithmetic calculations.